JiuChen0/TransLTEE/environment/README.md

 # Installation Guide for TransLTEE

 This document provides a detailed guide on how to install and run TransLTEE on different operating systems.
-The guide currently covers Ubuntu 22.04 and Windows 10, and MacOS.
+The guide currently covers Ubuntu 22.04, Windows 11, and MacOS.
+For an easier setup, we've provided Conda environment YAML files for each system.

+For each system, try to import the Conda environment from the corresponding YAML file first.
+If this process fails, follow the detailed step-by-step guide provided.

+## Using Conda environment YAML file

+1. Make sure you have installed Anaconda or Miniconda on your system.
+If not, download it from the official [Anaconda website](https://www.anaconda.com/distribution/).

+2. Download the corresponding YAML file for your system.

+3. Open a terminal and navigate to the directory where you downloaded the YAML file.

+4. Create the new environment from the YAML file:

+    ```bash
+    conda env create -f TransLTEE.yml
+    ```

+5. Once the environment is created, activate it:

+    ```bash
+    conda activate TransLTEE
+    ```

+6. You should be able to run the main script with:

+    ```bash
+    python main.py
+    ```

+If the above process fails for any reason, follow the detailed step-by-step guide below for your system.

 ## Ubuntu 22.04